nathan-popper/nathan-popper.github.io/_pages/cv.md

 **Data Mining Popular Songs Using NLP and Audio Attributes**
   - Synthesized a dataset with Python by scraping songs names from Billboard, audio attributes from Spotify, and lyric text from Genius.
 Clustered and visualized insights to communicate key features of popular music

-**Assessing Efficacy and Perceptions of COVID-19 Case and Contact Invetigations**
+**Assessing Efficacy and Perceptions of COVID-19 Case and Contact Investigations**
   - Wrote and implemented surveys to collect patient sentiment during interviews
   - Wrangled and analyzed data to generate insights and determine improvements in pandemic response strategies for Dallas County Health and Human Services